Cheryl Holdridge: Personal life

 In May 1960, Holdridge went on a live tour to Australia with other former Mouseketeers.
 While there, she became involved with Lucky Starr, an Australian singer.
-She was later linked in fan magazines and gossip columns with many other celebrities, including Elvis Presley.
+They met when Starr was 19 and Holdridge was still 15 years old.
+Starr was quoted as saying he fell in love with her and when the relationship ended, the two remained friends and would write to each other regularly.